How to Make LASIK More Affordable

 Can You Use FSA or HSA For LASIK?

-For example, if your paycheck is taxed at 30 percent, putting $1 in a FSA or HSA is the same as depositing 70 cents in a savings account after taxes.
+When you have an FSA or HSA, a specific amount of money is deposited into the account before taxes are deducted from your paycheck.
+For example, if your paycheck is taxed at 30%, depositing $1 into an FSA or HSA is equivalent to putting 70 cents in a savings account after taxes.

-Both FSAs and HSAs have limits to how much money you can deposit per year.
-Your employer may offer these kinds of accounts.
-Discuss your options with them to learn how your plan works and its limitations.
+It’s important to note that both FSAs and HSAs have annual limits on the amount of money you can deposit.
+Your employer may offer these types of accounts, so it’s recommended to discuss your options with them to understand how the plan works and what limitations may apply.

 How FSAs Work

-A FSA is a savings plan that lets you to pay for some health care expenses for you or eligible dependents.
+A Flexible Spending Account (FSA) is a savings plan that allows you to cover certain healthcare expenses for yourself or eligible dependents.

 How HSAs Work